precice/precice.github.io/pages/tutorials/tutorials.md

 - [Oscillator](tutorials-oscillator.html): A simple mass-spring oscillator with two masses, coupling two instances of a Python solver.
 - [Oscillator overlap](tutorials-oscillator-overlap.html): An overlapping Schwartz method variant of the Oscillator tutorial, coupling two Dirichlet participants.
 - [Volume-coupled diffusion](tutorials-volume-coupled-diffusion.html): An experimental volume coupling scenario, with two FEniCS solvers.
+- [Volume-coupled flow](tutorials-volume-coupled-flow.html): An experimental volume coupling scenario, coupling a source term coded in Nutils with a flow in OpenFOAM.
 - [ASTE turbine](tutorials-aste-turbine.html): An example case for ASTE to investigate different preCICE mappings using a turbine geometry.
 - [Channel transport](tutorials-channel-transport.html): A channel flow coupled to a transport (of, e.g., a chemistry species) in a uni-directional way, with Nutils.
 - [Channel transport reaction](tutorials-channel-transport-reaction.html): A channel flow coupled to a transport of a chemical species with reaction in a uni-directional way, with FEniCS.